go-bindata/go-bindata/README.md

 resource is already compressed.
 Doing it again would not add any value and may even increase the size of the data.

-The default behaviour of the program is to use compression.
+The default behavior of the program is to use compression.

 ### Path prefix stripping

 The keys used in the `_bindata` map, are the same as the input file name passed to `go-bindata`.
 This includes the path.
-In most cases, this is not desireable, as it puts potentially sensitive information in your code base.
+In most cases, this is not desirable, as it puts potentially sensitive information in your code base.
 For this purpose, the tool supplies another command line flag `-prefix`.
 This accepts a portion of a path name, which should be stripped off from the map keys and function names.